Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 Aix-en-Provence: the earliest market in the area.
 It usually runs from mid November to late December in the Cours Mirabeau consisting of regular chalet-style stalls selling everything and anything (gift-based).
 There is also a separate market for the traditional 13 desserts of Provence in the week before Christmas in Place François Villon – Les Allées Provençales.
 Click here to find out more about the 13 desserts and here for exact dates.

-Monaco: the Christmas market on the port usually has a food theme with plenty of chalets serving delicious seasonal and festive food from around the world.
-There’s also a big wheel here along with a small fair for children and a wonderful skating rink – the outdoor swimming pool on the port is turned into an ice rink for much of the winter.
+Monaco: The Christmas market, called le Village de Noël, located on the port usually has a food theme with plenty of chalets serving delicious seasonal and festive food from around the world.
+There’s also a big wheel together with a small fair for children.
 The market is open from early December to early January.
 Check here for dates and times.

 Christmas Decorations & Illuminations on the Côte d’Azur